-Fan-Preferred Couple: Unsurprisingly, Akira/Ryo, in spite of Akira's affections for Miki, and the fact that he ends up deeply hating Ryo specifically for getting Miki killed.
+Fan-Preferred Couple: Unsurprisingly, Akira/Ryo, in spite of Akira's heavily implied affections for Miki, and the fact that he ends up deeply hating Ryo specifically for getting Miki killed.
 And on the Yuri end, Miki/Miko.

 Fashion-Victim Villain: Downplayed, but a lot of people like to poke fun at Ryo's white overcoat and drop-crotch trousers.

 Genius Bonus: In the opening, there's a segment where Akira is embracing Miki before completely wrapping both her and himself with his wings, forming a vertical almond shape.
 In religion, this is known as the mandorla, which is normally associated with Christ, and Akira himself is a Messianic Archetypenote Normally, the mandorla is white in color, but in Akira's case the color is black due to him being a demon (even if in form only).

 Germans Love David Hasselhoff: Crybaby has a much larger fanbase in the West than in the East.
 This is in contrast to the original manga, which was extremely popular in Japan but was very obscure among Western audiences.

 This isn't the first time Kouki Uchiyama voiced a character who's violent, temperamental, or both (e.g. Meruem, TomuraShigaraki, Soul EaterEvans, YuriPlisetsky).
 While he played those roles very well, he manages to outshine them with his role as Akira as it's his gutsiest role to date, with the topper of his performance being his enraged cry at the end of Episode 9.